codio/knowledge/source/instructors/resources/update-assess-from-library.rst

 .. meta::
-   :description: Update an Existing Assessment in Library
+   :description: You can make changes to an existing assessment in your assessment library and add the updated assessment to the library.

 .. _update-library:

 Update an Existing Assessment in Library
 ========================================
-If you want to update an assessment that is the library, follow these steps:
+If you want to update an assessment that is in the library, follow these steps:

 1. In the Guide Editor, click the **Add Assessments** drop-down.